linssenste/instax-link-web/README.md

 Big shoutout to Jasper, who didn't know their work on the Instax mini link would inspire this little gem.

-## Why on Earth Did We Build This?
+## Why on Earth did I build this?

 Well, I had enough of the countless INSTAX apps and thought I could create something that _just_ lets you print photos with your Instax printer.
 That's it.
 Plus, I wanted to see if I could reverse engineer the printer, learn something new, and use the Web Bluetooth API.
 Spoiler alert: it works!

 In the future, I might toy around with more quirky projects, like a "Hub" functionality.
 Picture this: multiple people sending photos to the printer without needing a direct connection.
 Instead, they'd send the images to a queue on the Hub (like a computer), which would print them one by one.
 Why?
 Because I've been frustrated with the INSTAX app, that's why!

-## What Sorcery Happens on the Website?
+## What sorcery happens on the website?

 No magic here, folks.
 Just a simple image cropper that lets you edit and save Polaroid-sized pictures.
 When you save an image, the data gets compressed (albeit a bit crudely for now) because, well, it's meant for printing.